 Ms. Ramirez is licensed to practice law in New Mexico and Texas.
 Prior to attending law school, she was a finance manager at a public energy company in Houston, Texas, where she handled equity and debt offerings, financial risk management, and asset and stock acquisitions and divestitures.

-Ms. Ramirez is recognized in Chambers USA Directories of America’s Leading Lawyers for Business for her expertise in real estate and is a Fellow of the American College of Real Estate Lawyers and the American College of Mortgage Attorneys.
-She is also listed in Southwest Super Lawyers for her expertise and experience in Business Law and Corporate Law and in The Best Lawyers in America for her experience and expertise in real estate law.
+Ms. Ramirez is recognized in Chambers USA Directories of America’s Leading Lawyers for Business for her expertise in real estate and is a Fellow of the American College of Real Estate Lawyers and American College of Mortgage Attorneys.
+She is also listed in Southwest Super Lawyers for her expertise and experience in Business Law and Corporate Law and in The Best Lawyers in America for her experience and expertise in Real Estate Law and Banking and Finance Law.

 - American College of Real Estate Lawyers, Fellow